schleuder/schleuder-website/docs/index.md

 Letter case doesn't matter.

 There are two types of keywords: those to enhance messages sent over the list ("list-keywords"), and those to request something from Schleuder ("request-keywords").

+#### Security

+x-listname: someone@example.org
+: **You must always provide this keyword once per email.** Without it, no other keyword will be considered but you will receive an error message.
+It helps to mitigate replay-attacks.

 #### Resending